 There are many factors that should be considered when choosing an online fashion degree program.
 This guide helps lead you through the important steps of selecting the right program for you.

-What Are The Best Online Associate in Web Development Programs?
+What Are The Best Online Associate in Fashion Programs?

 Located in Manchester, Southern New Hampshire University has significantly expanded its distance learning presence in recent years.
 One of the beneficiaries of that expansion is the school’s excellent associate of science in fashion merchandising program.
 The program requires 60 credits, and students usually graduate within two years, or four semesters.
 Upon graduating with their fashion online associate degree, students begin careers in entry-level positions in buying, visual merchandising, vendor relations, and sales.
 SNHU graduates find positions in both retail and wholesale environments.

 SNHU’s fashion curriculum includes courses in design, color theory, retailing, and marketing, and each student must complete an internship experience in the field.
 SNHU makes this fashion education affordable, and the tuition rate is identical for in- and out-of-state students.
 Additionally, SNHU is transfer-friendly, allowing students to transfer up to 45 credits toward their associate degree.

 Located in the heart of the fashion world in New York City, the New School’s Parsons School of Design is one of the biggest names in the industry.
 The school offers its associate of applied science in fashion marketing program online, so distance learners can learn the business without traveling to Manhattan to study.
 The 65-credit program usually takes students about two years to complete, and includes summer study abroad opportunities in major fashion cities in Europe.
 Coursework also includes studies in color theory, merchandising, and fashion industry profiles.